xplora-uk/cacher/README.md

 Default waiting time in between reconnection attempts is 15 seconds.

+Implemented cacher to manage 2 Redis servers: Read/Write and ReadOnly.

+Implemented ioredis, added 2 kinds: `ioredis-server` and `ioredis-server-with-replica`

 ## TODO

 * operation timeout will be implemented for Redis.
 * memory size limit will be implemented for Node-cache.
 * cacher for Redis in cluster mode.
-* implement cacher to manage 2 Redis servers: Read/Write and ReadOnly.

 ## notes